 The bottom line is that for most people, based upon this analysis of 31 published studies, the expense and effort of going through Botox injections to try to prevent chronic migraine headaches may not lead to satisfactory results.

-For an established natural option to control migraines please visit www.MigreLief.com
+For a nutritional option to address migraines please visit www.MigreLief.com

 Curt Hendrix M.S.
 C.C.N.
 C.N.S.